crowdfavorite-mirrors/wp-duplicate-post/readme.txt

 New features and customization, WP 3.0 compatibility: you should upgrade if you want to copy Custom Posts with Custom Taxonomies.

 == Changelog ==

+= 2.6 =
+* PHP 5.4 (Strict Standards) compatible
+* Fixed possible XSS and SQL injections
+* other bugs
+* Updated and added translations
+* Tested up to WP 3.8.1

 = 2.4.1 =
 * Fixed regression about draft permalinks